Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 253

 The route was one of the last to retain existing step entrance buses on contract renewal in 1998, but modern Leyland Olympians were already in place.
 However, the 2003 contract specified low floor buses; the 253 gained DLA class DAFs, Arriva's most numerous type.
-Although some new buses were ordered, these are mainly used on the 242, while the 253 uses earlier vehicles drafted in from a variety of locations.
+Although some new buses were ordered, these were mainly used on the 242, while the 253 used earlier vehicles drafted in from a variety of locations.

-Photo © Lawrence Living.
+Photo © Chris Tongmee.

 The 253 is one of the trolleybus replacement routes, in this case replacing the 653, which until 1960 ran much the same route, but diverting at Camden Town to Warren Street rather than Euston, as indeed did the 253 to begin with.
 The 653 in turn had replaced tram number 53 on 5 March 1939, both operated by Holloway tram/trolleybus depot (now HT).